OpenMindAmir/FastIoC/docs/index.md

 ### Why FastIoC 🤔

 FastIoC bridges the gap between Python’s dynamic nature and modern dependency injection patterns found in frameworks like .NET, Laravel, Spring Boot, and NestJS — with zero boilerplate and full FastAPI compatibility.
+It’s designed to make implementing scalable architectural patterns such as Clean Architecture or Hexagonal Architecture effortless and intuitive.

 **Features:**